 Over the years, I’ve made dozens and dozens of wreaths for every season and holiday!
 I’ve studied and picked apart true designer wreaths to find the best wreath-making practices so I could make the prettiest wreaths!

 And I’ve come up with a recipe I follow when making my wreaths!

 The recipe for a beautiful wreath is really very easy!

 Create what you see in nature.
 Use a double wreath as a base.
 Don’t skimp on materials.
 Divide and conquer.
 Fasten everything on a wreath with lots of hot glue.
 Add a stunning bow.

 Create A Wreath That Mimics Nature

-Right now the forsythia in our area is blooming.
-However, when I’m driving through the countryside I see so many bushes that are maligned and abused!
+Right now, the forsythia in our area is blooming.
+However, when I’m driving through the countryside, I see so many maligned and abused bushes!
 Forsythia should be cut to resemble a fountain, letting slim branches grow long and the bush quite brambly.
-Too often I see them cut into hedges with the most beautiful long branches nowhere to be found!
+Too often, I see them cut into hedges with the most beautiful long branches nowhere to be found!

 And how lovely to have that somewhat disheveled look on a front door for spring?